fabregithub/lcmrl4jecs/README.md

 When the calculated LCMRL is lower than the lowest LFB spiking level, an estimated LCMRL result will appear in the output file with a message:
-“Lower spiking level needed to bracket the LCMRL.”
+‘Lower spiking level needed to bracket the LCMRL.’
 This means that the LCMRL program needs a lower LFB level to calculate a valid LCMRL.
 Fortify this additional LFB below the estimated LCMRL while retaining as much signal to noise as possible.
 Practically speaking, at least one